 Maximum of 6 hours of graduate transfer credits with grade of 3.0 or higher may be accepted.
 Students complete program within a 2-year period.
 Students will be required to enroll in 9 semester hours each semester.
 Students must be available to participate in scheduled enhancement activities.
-Written Comprehensive Examination is required.
+The written comprehensive examination is required.
 Students must be admitted into the MSA program in order to take any of the following MSA courses: EDAM 650; EDAM 651; EDAM 671; EDAM 690; and EDAM 691.
+Candidates' learning experiences will be informed, as applicable, by the NCDPI, CAEP, NELP, CAS, and other relevant academic, quality, and professional standards.